xishir/xmutsec/README.md

-# XMUTISC
+# XMUTSEC
-welcome to xmutisc!
+welcome to xmutsec!